evreekum/frontend-final-assignment/README.md

 With this application you can search recipes based on their ingredients, cooking time, meal type, cuisine or dietary requirements!
 <br>
-It also has the ability to search for the calorie count and nutrients of products by using the 'Calorie Calculator'.
+It also has the ability to search for the calorie count and nutrients of products by using the 'Calorie CalculatorPage'.

 -----------
 2. Features